-Steve and I are visiting Celia and Jeff for Thanksgiving again this year.
+Steve and I are visiting Jeff for Thanksgiving again this year.
 It could easily become a tradition.
 We take a laid back approach to viewing the Macy’s parade.
 We only watch parts of it, from a distance because we all like the balloons the best.

 Macy’s Parade 2016 – Street Vendor